California Cadet Corps: Brigade Command Sergeant Major

-Brigade commander
+Brigade Commander

-Brigade commanders, always the highest-ranking and the best cadet commissioned officers of the brigade, coordinate and communicate with all the battalions, battalion command and staffs, and the command and staffs in the brigade, to help create, plan, and executes events.
-They also communicates the order of the HQs (10th brigade/10th Corps) to the rest of the brigade, and assist in publishing orders to the HQ.
-The maximum authorized rank is C/COL (cadet colonel).
+The Brigade Commander is the highest-ranking, and typically the most distinguised, cadet commissioned officer of their brigade.
+They are responsible for coordinating and communicating with the command staff of the battalions under them and their brigade-level command staff to create, plan, and executes events.
+They also communicate orders from the 10th Corps and Headquarters staff to the rest of the brigade, and assist in publishing orders to their subordinate battalions based on guidance from the 10th Corps and Headquarters.
+The maximum authorized rank for a Brigade Commander is C/COL.